How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Using the Limiter tool in Fairlight is really easy!

 Open up the Fairlight part of Resolve by clicking the little musical note icon on the bottom toolbar.
 On the right side of the resulting screen you’ll find the Mixer, with a list of tools on the left side.
 Find the header Dynamics.
-Across from this header is a small grid with quadrants.
+Across from this header is a small grid with four quadrants.
 Double-click this grid to access the Dynamics popup.

 The mixer panel in FairlightThe mixer panel in FairlightThe mixer panel in Fairlight